 Read more in our Review: Citi Premier® Card – A Good Pick for Travel Spending?.

 The Chase Sapphire Preferred® Card (Review) has earned a reputation as one of the premier mid-tier travel credit cards.
-Cardholders accumulate points on travel and dining purchases, and Chase provides two ways to increase the value of your points: travel redemptions through Chase Ultimate Rewards, and point transfers to partner airlines and hotels.
+Cardholders accumulate points on travel, streaming, grocery, and dining purchases, and Chase provides two ways to increase the value of your points: travel redemptions through Chase Ultimate Rewards, and point transfers to partner airlines and hotels.

 - Annual fee: $95